Failure to launch: Causes

 There is a lack of research on the topic.
 A number of psychological reasons, individual choices and economic reasons have been postulated.
 Some early signals include social avoidance, acute introversion and lack of engagement with responsibilities.
 Some causes suggested are parents and children falling into the "dependency trap" or "accommodation trap", that of reinforcing a young adult's dependency by providing accommodation.
 Parents also have a role to play in the transition to adulthood.

+Failure to launch at inflection points

+A "delay" in the transition of young adults occurs when a transition is expected: from high school to university, or from university to career.
+A high school graduate who fails in college, or refuses to go to college, is unwilling or unable to make the transition.
+A university graduate who has difficulty making the change to the working world may lack the needed skills or confidence.